-'One of sport's biggest achievements' - but Djokovic eyes more
+'One of sport's biggest achievements' - and Djokovic eyes more

 Overall, he is the fourth-oldest Grand Slam champion.
 By next year's US Open he will be old enough to beat Rosewall for that record.

-And with his 96th career title overall, he reduced the gap to Federer (103) and Jimmy Connors (109) for the most in the Open era.
+And with his 96th career title overall, he reduced the gap to Federer (103) and Jimmy Connors (109) for the most by male players in the Open era.

 "I don't think he's stopping any time soon," British former player Annabel Croft said on BBC Radio 5 Live.
 "Why would he?
 It was almost a perfect season.

 "We witnessed something incredibly special tonight.
 We witnessed him tying Margaret Court with 24 titles.
 It has taken him time to get there but he's done it.
-He's super human, isn't he."
+He's superhuman, isn't he."

 On Monday, Djokovic will return to world number one, replacing 20-year-old Spaniard Alcaraz - beaten by Medvedev in the semi-finals - who now appears the biggest threat to his bid for an all-time record 25th major.